samhitech/microEye/README.md

 The *Tiff Viewer Module* allows accessing tiff images (single file and sequecnces) of order TYX (2D SMLM), also allows for visualizing the filtering-localization process *WYSIWYG*.

 This toolkit is compatible with the [hardware](#hardware) we are using in our microscope.
-For further details check our microscope's github (TBA)
+For further details check our *miEye* microscope's [OSF project](http://doi.org/10.17605/osf.io/j2fqy)

 ## Uses Packages